buttonsrtoys/mvvm_plus/README.md

 ## Retrieving View Models from anywhere

 Occasionally you need to access another widget's `ViewModel` instance (e.g., if it's an ancestor or on another branch of the widget tree).
-This is accomplished by "registering" the View Model with the "registerViewModel" parameter of the `mvvm_get` constructor (similar to how `get_it` works):
+This is accomplished by "registering" the View Model with the "register" parameter of the `ViewModel` constructor (similar to how `get_it` works):

     class MyOtherWidget extends View<MyOtherWidgetViewModel> {
       MyOtherWidget(super.key) : super(
-        viewModelBuilder: () => MyOtherWidgetViewModel(),
+        viewModelBuilder: () => MyOtherWidgetViewModel(
-        registerViewModel: true, // <- registers the View Model so other widgets and models can access );
+          register: true, // <- registers the View Model so other widgets and models can access ),
+      );
     }